 A node always requests a certain number of subtasks and obtains their results before requesting more subtasks to work on.
-The size of a subtask is simply an estimation of the smallest unit of work that every machine on the peer-to-peer network should be able to compute in a time that the user considers reasonable; scheduling should not be inordinately slow on account of subtasks that take a long time to compute.
 However, in an ITA-type application, the utilization of a high-performance machine may be poor because it is only requesting a fixed number of subtasks at a time.

-A node may request more subtasks in order to increase the utilization of its resources and to improve the system computation-to-data ratio.
+A node may request more subtasks in order to increase the utilization of its resources.
 A node requests a certain number of subtasks, t, that it will compute itself.
 Once it has finished computing the t subtasks, it compares the average time to compute a subtask on this run to that of the previous run.
-Depending on whether it performed better, worse or about the same, the node requests i(t), d(t) or t subtasks for its next run, where i(t) > t and d(t) < t.
+Depending on whether it performed better, worse or about the same, the node requests i(t), d(t) or t subtasks for its next run, where i and d are increasing and decreasing functions, respectively.